 A 46,000 acre aquatic playground.
 We’ve mapped a well-known 12-mile loop, almost all of it on well-marked off-road paths, with water views, lovely parks, beaches, bridges, and an island.

-A gorgeous park, featuring 65 miles of trails through gardens, groves, and important San Diego sights such as the Zoo, and several museums.
-Many options for running, from trails by the sites to more wooded routes.
+One of the great urban parks of America, featuring 65 miles of trails through gardens, groves, and important sights such as the Zoo and several museums.
+Many options for running, good variety of terrain and challenge.

 The 5 miles from La Jolla Shores to Torrey Pines is one of the ultimate beach runs.
 Big wide beach, towering cliffs overhead, crashing waves, seamless firm sand, sunsets….it doesn’t get better than this.